The Congo-Ubangi watershed : An interdisciplinary approach to the genesis of a linguistic accretion zone in Central Africa

 Genetic and paleoenvironmental expertise is added through inter-university collaboration.

-Expected Outcomes
+Expected Contributions

 CongUbangi will realize a breakthrough in our understanding of how linguistic diversity correlates with cultural and genetic diversity and why it originated and persisted in this specific ecoregion for millennia.
 New bodies of evidence from mutually-feeding disciplines will be integrated to determine whether:

-- Language shift is an adaptive strategy in response to environmental stress.
+- Language shift is an adaptive strategy in response to environmental stress

-- Past environmental changes impacted the synchronic distribution of linguistic enclaves.
+- Past environmental changes impacted the synchronic distribution of linguistic enclaves

 By untangling one of the most historically intricate areas of the continent, it will contribute to scores of theoretical and methodological issues in a large array of disciplines and blaze research trails in previously unimaginable directions.
+Beyond research, it will foster the preservation of small-scale autochthonous languages and cultures facing increasing extinction threats.

 Financiële details & Tijdlijn